rails/rails/guides/source/active_support_core_extensions.md

 (2**1024).clone  # => allocator undefined for Bignum
 ```

-Active Support provides +duplicable?+ to programmatically query an object about this property:
+Active Support provides `duplicable?` to programmatically query an object about this property:

 ```ruby
 "".duplicable?     # => true
 false.duplicable?  # => false
 ```

-By definition all objects are +duplicable?+ except +nil+, +false+, +true+, symbols, numbers, and class and module objects.
+By definition all objects are `duplicable?` except `nil`, `false`, `true`, symbols, numbers, and class and module objects.

 WARNING.
-Any class can disallow duplication removing +dup+ and +clone+ or raising exceptions from them, only +rescue+ can tell whether a given arbitrary object is duplicable. +duplicable?+ depends on the hard-coded list above, but it is much faster than +rescue+.
+Any class can disallow duplication removing `dup` and `clone` or raising exceptions from them, only `rescue` can tell whether a given arbitrary object is duplicable. `duplicable?` depends on the hard-coded list above, but it is much faster than `rescue`.
 Use it only if you know the hard-coded list is enough in your use case.

-NOTE: Defined in +active_support/core_ext/object/duplicable.rb+.
+NOTE: Defined in `active_support/core_ext/object/duplicable.rb`.

-### +deep_dup+
+### `deep_dup`

-The +deep_dup+ method returns deep copy of a given object.
-Normally, when you +dup+ an object that contains other objects, ruby does not +dup+ them.
+The `deep_dup` method returns deep copy of a given object.
+Normally, when you `dup` an object that contains other objects, ruby does not `dup` them.
 If you have an array with a string, for example, it will look like this:

 ```ruby
 array     = ['string']